| Cult of Mac

 During quarterly earnings calls, executives often deploy language designed to puff up, excuse or obfuscate their companies’ recent performance.
 The goal is to make investors pant with delight over implied future success.
 And ultimately to give the company more money.
 Always.
 More.
 Money.

-But when you’re Apple — with a mind-blowing market cap and a seemingly never-ending supply of hit products, including phenomenal growth in services — you typically don’t need to craft hopeful-yet-non-material statements or deflect questions designed to get at the bottom line.
+But when you’re Apple — with a mind-blowing market cap and a seemingly never-ending supply of hit products, including ongoing growth in services — you typically don’t need to craft hopeful-yet-non-material statements or deflect questions designed to get at the bottom line.

 1 billion subscribers push Apple’s services revenue to all-time high [Updated]